- What is the purpose of a sponsorship letter?

 - How does it work?

-The sponsor must send a letter on company letterhead outlining their commitment to the student directly to firstname.lastname@example.org.
+The sponsor must complete the on line sponsorship form or send a letter on company letterhead outlining their commitment to the student directly to firstname.lastname@example.org.
 Once received the student account will be coded to reflect that the student is now a sponsored student which will suppress interest for the term(s) they are sponsored for.
 This is a by term arrangement and a new letter is required for each term.
 The Fall and Winter terms can be combined under one letter.
 Spring and Summer terms require independent letters.

 - How will the student account be paid?